gtribello/plumed-thoughts/MultiColvar.md

 d1s: SUM ARG=d1l PERIODIC=NO
 r: RESTRAINT ARG=d1s KAPPA=1 AT=3
 ```

-You can see that forces on the atoms due to the restraint on the sum, d1s, are passed directly to d1.
-This direct calculation of the forces is possible because derivatives
-of d1s with respect to the positions are computed during the calculate loop.

-This trick of calculating derivatives of d1c with respect to atomic positions is achieved by using a recursive chain of calls to the `runTask` methods of the actions with labels
-d1, d1l and d1s when the calculate method of d1 is called.
-In other words, the `performTask` method from d1 is first used to calculate the distance between atoms 1 and 2.
-The
-`performTask` method of d1l is then used to transform this distance using the switching function before the `performTask` method of d1s is used to add this transformed distance to the
-sum.
-This process of recursively calling the `performTask` method from these three actions is then repeated for the distance between atoms 3 and 4 and so on.
-These
-three actions are shown in the subgraph labelled d1 in the diagrams above for precisely this reason.
-The calculate methods for d1l and d1s do nothing.
-All the calculations for these
-actions are completed when the calculate method for d1 is called.

 Exposing the vector of CV values calculated by a MultiColvar by putting them in the output  PLMD::Value object has dramatically simplified this base class.
 I have been able
 to write the base class of a MultiColvar as a template.
 If you have written a method that inherits from Colvar, you can thus also write an action to calculate a vector that contains multiple